 Skip to content

-Fitzwilliam Museum Hosts New Year Astronomy Event
+Fitzwilliam Museum Hosts Special Community Event in Cambridge

-Fitzwilliam Museum Hosts New Year Astronomy Event
+Fitzwilliam Museum Hosts Special Community Event in Cambridge

 The Fitzwilliam Museum in Cambridge recently hosted an event showcasing a stunning astronomical discovery.
 The event featured the "Champagne Cluster," a rare example of two galaxy clusters colliding, captured in a new image combining data from NASA's Chandra X-ray Observatory and optical telescopes.